 a.
 First, take the average price of properties for sale in your area that appeared to offer similar features to your own.

 c.
 You now have a high price and a low price – creating a possible sale price range for your property.

-Once you have an idea of the probable sale price of your property, you will be better able to handle any offers to buy your property from potential purchasers.
+Once you have an idea of the probable sale price of your property, you will be better able to handle any offers from potential purchasers.
 Moreover, such knowledge will invariably lead you to a better price for your property through informed negotiations.

 One final matter needs to be addressed on the issue of price.

-If your property comes on the market at a certain price and fails to attract any inspections within the first 14 days or an offer within 21 days of placing it on the market, it is a sure sign that your initial asking price was over ambitious.
+If your property comes on the market and fails to attract any inspections within the first 14 days or an offer within 21 days , it is a sure sign that your initial asking price was over ambitious.
 You will need to adjust the price in order to maintain the momentum created by the first 3 weeks of marketing.

 If you fail to correct the price at this point the property runs the risk of “going stale”, buyers will avoid it from this point believing it is overpriced or there is an undisclosed problem.

-It is far more prudent to correct the price and secure a sale, than hope that a buyer (emotional or otherwise) will pay you an over the market price for your property.
-Those that are prepared to wait for their “price” invariably do, if they are in a rising market then the real benefits are inevitably missed, in a falling market it very quickly becomes a nightmare.
+It is far more prudent to correct the price and secure interest, than hope that a buyer (emotional or otherwise) will gladly pay your ambitious asking price.
+Those that are prepared to wait for their “price” invariably do, if they are in a rising market then the real benefits are inevitably missed, in a falling market the situation very quickly becomes a nightmare.

 Property owners wishing to obtain a more accurate assessment of the eventual sale price of their property are advised to contact a registered property valuer that specialises in their area.